TajaKuzman/Achademio/README.md

 1. Clone this repository.
 2. Install streamlit: `pip install streamlit install pip-run --user`, and openai: `pip install openai`, and redlines `pip install redlines`
 3. Create an OpenAI account to get a API key (see https://elephas.app/blog/how-to-create-openai-api-keys-cl5c4f21d281431po7k8fgyol0).
-Save the API key in line 5 of `achademio.py` or in a separate file, named `API_key` (make sure that you do not share it with anyone).
+Save the API key in line 5 of `achademio.py` or in a separate file *secrets.toml* in a *.streamlit* folder (path: \.streamlit\secrets.toml): `API_KEY = "[your-key]"` (make sure that you do not share it with anyone).
-4. Run the streamlit python script in the command line with the following command: `python -m streamlit run achademio.py`
+4. Run the streamlit python script in the command line with the following command: `python -m streamlit run achademio.py`.
+A website will open in your browser where you can use the Achademio bot to improve your academic texts.
-5. A website will open in your browser where you can use the Achademio bot to improve your academic texts.
+5. Or deploy the streamlit app to Streamlit Cloud Community: follow the [instructions here](https://blog.streamlit.io/host-your-streamlit-app-for-free/#:~:text=Connect%20your%20account%20to%20GitHub,-There%20are%20two&text=On%20the%20authorization%20page%2C%20click%20on%20%E2%80%9CAuthorize%20streamlit.%22&text=This%20will%20let%20Community%20Cloud,%2C%20click%20%E2%80%9CAuthorize%20streamlit.%22&text=Now%20you're%20ready%20to%20deploy%20Streamlit%20apps!).

 ## Costs